cloudmesh-community/book/chapters/faas/openfaas.md

 # OpenFaaS :o: :hand: :fa18-516-23:

 OpenFaas is a framework for building serverless functions on docker containers and follows the same workflow as micro services.
-Since, OpenFaas uses Docker and Kubernetes technologies, it will give lot of hosting options ranges from a laptop to large-scale cloud systems
+Since, OpenFaas uses Docker and Kubernetes technologies, it will give lot of hosting options ranging from a laptop to large-scale cloud systems
 Any program written in any language can be packaged as a function within in a container which gives a best approach to convert all the old code to run on cloud-based infrastructure

 Few benefits of OpenFaas
-1. Easy to Use
+* Easy to Use
-2. Deployable to private or public clouds in container
+* Deployable to private or public clouds in container
-3. Simplicity in architecture and design
+* Simplicity in architecture and design
-4. Open and extensible platform
+* Open and extensible platform
-5. Language agnostic
+* Language agnostic

 ## OpenFaas Components and Architecture

-There are three components which includes API Gateway, Function Watchdog and the instance of Prometheus.
+There are three components which include API Gateway, Function Watchdog and the instance of Prometheus.
-All the functions are running on Docker containers orchestrated by either Docker Swarm or Kubernetes.
+All the functions run on Docker containers orchestrated by either Docker Swarm or Kubernetes.
 The function watchdog is part of the function containers, whereas the API Gateway and Promoethues instance are services.

 ![faas - OpenFaas - Arch [@alex2017faas]](images/openFaas_architecutre.jpg){#fig:cf-open-faas}